facebookresearch/CompilerGym/docs/source/getting_started.rst

     >>> env.benchmark
     benchmark://cbench-v1/qsort

-If we want the environment to use a different benchmark, we can pass the name of the benchmark as an argument to :meth:`env.reset()
+If we want to compile a different program, we can pass the name of a benchmark to :meth:`env.reset() <compiler_gym.envs.CompilerEnv.reset>`:
-<compiler_gym.envs.CompilerEnv.reset>`:

     >>> env.reset(benchmark="benchmark://npb-v0/50")
     array([   0,    0,   26,   25,    1,   26,   10,    1,    8,   10,    0,